agrim123/agrim123.github.io/_posts/2020-03-06-statsd-daemon.md

 - statsd
 ---

-This post is continuation with [Monitoring Spark jobs with Prometheus StatsD Exporter and Grafana](/spark/monitoring/prometheus/statsd/2019/12/11/spark-statsd-prometheus-grafana/)
+This post is a continuation with [Monitoring Spark jobs with Prometheus StatsD Exporter and Grafana](/spark/monitoring/prometheus/statsd/2019/12/11/spark-statsd-prometheus-grafana/)

-In the previous post, we were just running statsd on master node.
-Our aim here is for every node to have its own statsd sidecar and prometheus scraping metrics from all of them.
+In the previous post, we were just running statsd on the master node.
+Our aim here is for every node to have its statsd sidecar and prometheus scraping metrics from all of them.

-A high level diagram of what we are trying to do here
+A high-level diagram of what we are trying to do here

 ```bash
         (Executor 1)                          (Executor 2)